pippinbarr/v-r-5/process/to-do.md

 ### Technical

+- **World's most basic torch is operating now and it's nice.** ~~Flashlight~~

 - The Area Light building with its baked lightmap looks pretty fucked (only sometimes???)

+### Sound

-- Flashlight
+- Clicks for lights?
+- General white/brown noise ambience?
+Based on something?

 ### Interiors

 - ~~In Praise of Shadows(!!??) -- Could be the first room you stand in front of?
 Which has the title of the game as its name?~~
 - ~~Rearranging some rooms to even it out over the island, but maybe don't get too too fussy~~
+- **Could consider a lerp, but suspect it's too much effort for not enough reward.
+Could also think about relocating the trigger on this one, but likely not needed.** ~~Need to move the sun when in the Directional light room x 175 y 395~~
+- ~~Mowing the grass~~

 - Flickering light?
 Other more dynamic stuff?
-- Need to move the sun when in the Directional light room
-- Mowing the grass

 ### Sculptures